AdobeDocs/experience-cloud.en/help/mobile-ios-objective-c-implementation/id-service.md

 ## Validation Steps

-To validate the calls to the ID Service, run the sample app in XCode or Developer Studio, open the Debug Console and look for the request and the response:
+To validate the calls to the ID Service, run the sample app in Xcode or Developer Studio, open the Debug Console and look for the request and the response:

 1. **Request to the ID Service** (filter your console to `demdex.net`) In this example, the ID (`d_mid`)has already been set and is just being reported up again)